Optimization

 • For continuously differentiable $f$ and unconstrained optimization, optimal point must have $\nabla _x f(x^*)=0$

 2.1.
-How To Find $\nabla _x f(x) = 0$: Analytic Approach
+How to Find $\nabla _x f(x) = 0$: Analytic Approach

 • Direct solution